Guide to Making Your Own Paper Lanterns

 Printable Stickers of Encouragement: How to Make Them With or Without a Cricut

-I'll instruct you on how to create stickers utilizing a Cricut (or not) cutter. ) and provide a downloadable PDF of lovely floral motivational stickers for you to print at home.
+I'll instruct you on how to create stickers utilizing a Cricut (or not) cutter.
+I'll send you a link to a printable PDF file containing some lovely floral motivational stickers.
 They don't take long to whip up and would be a lovely addition to a holiday present for a loved one.

 A Century-Old Mansion That Is Still My Home